digitalseraph/kaffeina/README.md

 * Polymorphic relationships and utility functions for users, beverages, and log entries
 * Vue Bootstrap DateTime Picker component, customized to show a more complete Vue component
 * Custom Webpack config with versioning, browsersync, autoloading, and sourcemaps
-* Progess bar indicating percentage towards maximum caffeine amount
+* Progess bar indicating percentage towards maximum caffeine amount located directly under top navigation bar
 * Mobile and responsive
+* Color-coded beverage index page indicating how high the caffeine content is for a beverage
 * User cannot add log entries that would take them over their maximum caffeine amount
 * Caffiene intake allows log entries to fall off after a specific time, so that the current intake is calculated only from log entries within a specified time.
 This is easily set in either `config/kaffeina.php` or `.env` as `kaffeina.settings.caffeine_expiration_time` and `KAFFEINA_CAFFEINE_EXPIRATION_TIME`, respectively.
 A default of 6 hours ensures user safety, but 4 hours is used in .env as a standard.